-- all teachers at the school meet the registration requirements of the Victorian Institute of Teaching (VIT) - the school meets prescribed Minimum Standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform Act 2006 (Vic) (this includes any exemption granted to this school by the VRQA, for the most recent calendar year, in relation to minimum student enrolment numbers and/or the curriculum framework requirement to deliver a languages program) the school meets the requirements of the Child Safe Standards as prescribed in Ministerial Order 1359 Implementing the - the school meets the requirements of the Child Safe Standards as prescribed in Ministerial Order 1359 Implementing the Child Safe Standards - Managing the risk of child abuse in schools (PDF).
+- all teachers at the school meet the registration requirements of the Victorian Institute of Teaching (VIT) - the school meets prescribed Minimum Standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform Act 2006 (Vic) (this includes any exemption granted to this school by the VRQA, for the most recent calendar year, in relation to minimum student enrolment numbers and/or the curriculum framework requirement to deliver a languages program) - the school meets the requirements of the Child Safe Standards as prescribed in Ministerial Order 1359 - Implementing the Child Safe Standards - Managing the risk of child abuse in schools (PDF).

-Attested on 03 April 2024 at 03:25 PM by Andrew Robertson (Principal)
+Attested on 28 April 2025 at 12:39 PM by Mark Deverall (Principal)

-This 2023 Annual Report to the School Community has been tabled and endorsed at a meeting of the school council and will be publicly shared with the school community
+As executive officer of the school council, I attest that this 2024 Annual Report to the School Community has been tabled and endorsed at a meeting of the school council and will be publicly shared with the school community.